Manipulating the graph: Expand nodes

 Expandbutton of the tooltip.

-edge types and neighbor categories.
+and a list of available neighbor categories.

 If the expanded nodes have too many neighbors, it may however lead to unreadable visualization.